 Artsweek- Oliver Jeffers

-There were lots of stages to create our own versions of these!
+There were lots of stages to create our own versions of Oliver Jeffers' artwork!
 The first stage was drawing self-portraits in his style.
 We began with studying his style of drawing characters, and also worked hard on our watercolour skills with a particular focus on mixing colours accurately.

 We then had a lot of fun exploring collaging skills, including overlapping, cutting into shapes, cutting out letters, doodling and adding paint.
 We created thought bubble collages to represent our own imaginations!